 COVID-19 left its mark early and not in a good way.
 A lot of companies impacted had to let go of designers and researchers.
 Uber, Airbnb, Skyscanner are just some of the bigger names that made the news.

-Also, COVID-19 forced most of us into home office and remote work, whether we liked it or not.
+Also, COVID-19 forced most of us into a home office and remote work, whether we liked it or not.
 In turn, home office and remote work impacted the way we collaborate, as well as the search for talent.
 When physical location is no longer an impediment, companies can access more design talent.
 Similarly, UX professionals have access to more opportunities.

 COVID-19 also pushed research into remote as well.
 With social distancing guidelines and the difficulties of meeting in person, researchers weren’t left with a lot of options.
 Remote research is the only way to continue gathering insights and keeping in touch with users.